-Getting Fit – it’s everywhere in January isn’t it?
+Getting Fit – it’s January, so it’s pretty hard to hide from, isn’t it?

 You hear it from everyone, everywhere;